-- Write and speak English very well
+- Write and speak English very well;

-- Your age is between 20 and 30
+- Your age is between 20 and 30;

-- Either still study or graduated from the University-level school
+- Either still study or graduated from the University-level school;

-- Are involved in students and/or non profit organization/s
+- Are involved in students and/or non-profit organization/s;

-- Are interested in making a real change in your country
+- Are interested in making a real change in your country;

-- Are familiar with ideas of economic and individual liberty
+- Are familiar with ideas of economic and individual liberty;

-- Convince us that Project Arizona will make a difference in your career
+- Convince us that Project Arizona will make a difference in your career;

-- Are hungry for new experience, meeting new people, and learning new things and habits
+- Are hungry for new experience, meeting new people, and learning new things and habits.

 That stage is the essence of the Raise Me to The Top Campaign (RMTT).
-After you pledge the amount you can pay from your pocket (in the form below) and receive the LLI scholarship (stage three), there will be still a need to raise remaining funds.
+After you pledge the amount you can pay from your pocket (in the form below) and receive the Liberty International scholarship (stage three), there will be still a need to raise remaining funds.
 It is simply the difference between the total price of participation ($6500) and combination of what you pledged to pay from your own pocket and the scholarship you received from Project Arizona’s organizer.
-To illustrate it with the example, let say you pledged $2000 to pay from your own pocket and also received $2000 scholarship from us.
+To illustrate it with an example, let’s say you pledged $2000 to pay from your own pocket and also received $2000 scholarship from us.
 That means that there is still a need to raise $2500 ($6500 minus $4000).
 And RMTT is the way to accomplish it.

 Raise Me To The Top aim is to promote candidate in his/her own country and beyond it, in order to reach donors and raise the remaining amount.
 You will have your own place on the RMTT website looking like your own portfolio: showing who are you and why it is worth to support your candidacy for Project Arizona.
 There will be a special bar showing how much money is already raised.
 Of course, Project Arizona’s team will be also involved in this process – we will try to find you donors using our own channels.
-It is not mandatory to raise whole remaining amount by yourself.
+It is not mandatory to raise the whole remaining amount by yourself.
 But you need to prove that you try hard: write letters to grant-making organizations, reach out to your nation’s diaspora in the United States, be creative.
-If we observe that you are working hard to promote yourself and raise the funds but you can’t reach the goal, we can always find a way to help.
+If we see that you are working hard to promote yourself and raise the funds, but you can’t reach the goal, we can always find a way to help.
 Remember: campaigning is fun!
-At the end of the campaign we will choose between 6 to 8 people who will perform the best during RMTT.
+At the end of the campaign we will choose between 6 to 8 people who performed the best during RMTT.